QSong-github/AlzCLIP/README.md

 ### Running Details
 Training AlzCLIP
 Run `main.py` to:
-* Pretrain embeddings using contrastive loss.
+* Pretrain embeddings using contrastive loss
-* Fine-tune embeddings for classification using cross-entropy loss.
+* Fine-tune embeddings for classification using cross-entropy loss

 Ensemble Voting Inference
 Run `infer.py` to:
-* Extract SNP and MRI embeddings,
+* Extract SNP and MRI embeddings
-* Train SVM, Random Forest, and XGBoost classifiers,
+* Train SVM, Random Forest, and XGBoost classifiers
-* Perform soft voting (averaging predicted probabilities),
+* Perform soft voting (averaging predicted probabilities)
-* Output prediction results and evaluation metrics.
+* Output prediction results and evaluation metrics

 You can find detailed examples in the `tutorial notebook`, including:
-* How to load pretrained AlzCLIP,
+* How to load pretrained AlzCLIP
-* How to extract embeddings,
+* How to extract embeddings
-* How to train ensemble classifiers (SVM, RF, XGB),
+* How to train ensemble classifiers (SVM, RF, XGB)
-* How to ensemble vote and evaluate model performance.
+* How to ensemble vote and evaluate model performance

 ### Contact
 For questions, issues, or feature requests, feel free to [open an issue] or contact me directly.